 Japan Completes World's First 3D-Printed Railway Station in Six Hours

-• Workers built the world's first 3D-printed train station in Japan in just six hours, replacing an older wooden structure from 1948.
+- Workers built Japan's first 3D-printed train station in six hours, replacing a wooden structure that had been serving a rural community for over 75 years.

 Insights by Ground AI